stouffer/EvoGeoModules/manuscript/manuscript.md

 constrained, as a result of their being evolutionary conserved [@comb01], the congruence observed at the continental level sets the baseline for what would be expected in local communities.
-Of course, if ecological mechanisms reduce coevolutionary signal, we should detect coevolution at the continental scale but not locally.
-Out of 51 sites, 35 show no signal of coevolution at all, 11 show significant coevolutionary signal when using the regional interactions, and 12 show significant coevolutionary signal using the local interactions (see *Supp.
+Of course, if ecological mechanisms reduce co-phylogenetic matching, we should detect this signal at the continental scale but not locally.
+Out of 51 sites, 35 show no signal of co-phylogenetic matching at all, 11 show significant co-phylogenetic matching when using the regional interactions, and 12 show significant co-phylogenetic matching using the local interactions (see *Supp.
 Mat.
-1* for network-level significance values; \autoref{maps}).
+1* for network-level significance values;
+\autoref{maps}).
 These results support the idea that macro-evolutionary processes, such as co-diversification, can have consequences at the macro-ecological level but may not in fact be detectable at finer spatial scales.

 ## Local and regional scale networks have the same relative co-phylogenetic matching